veronicasyseo/finalyearproject/README.md

 Six Sigma Green Belt project for X Company

 ## GUI.py:
+> Update 02/16/2017: Added reprocessing for "snowy" outputs for the Hybrid method, which dramatically improves the outputs for boxes with rough background.

 > Update 02/12/2017: The binarization technique introduced in Hybrid.py has been updated, the processing time has been dramatically decreased.
 Work in progress: Matching, extraction of single signiciant digits in solid code for KNN classification.

 > Update 02/08/2017: Added hybrid.py to the GUI, and started work on interpreting text outputs from Tesseract.